Tag Archives: Mary

 1. We like Franciscans and other teachers.
 Actually, we love them like brothers and sisters.
 Before all the modern arguments after the Enlightenment that divided the world (and our discourse) into this or that, one identity or the other, there was one church.
 The divisions of postmodern Christianity are worth talking about, maybe even worth getting emotional about, but they are not worth dividing up about.

 1. The RCC is a big tent and a lot of Catholics don’t know or follow all their laws and untenable beliefs, either.
 The Pope even has a novel veneration of Mary the Undoer of Knots that makes her more palatable.
 One of my spiritual directors was a Catholic priest; we did fine.
 Besides, the Anabaptists had and have some weird ideas and excesses, too.
-We have to work things out together, not get presumptuous about how right we are or cut people off because they seem whacked.
+We have to work things out together, not get presumptuous about how right we are or cut people off because they seem abnormal to us.

 1. The RCC cannot claim universality under the pope; we are under Jesus.
 Catholic means “universal.”
 I am part of that church too — even the catechism grudgingly affirms that.
 That’s why we are trying out the idea of being multi/trans/ uberdenominational rather than just negatively acting nondenominational.

 1. The nuns in our region are really helping us out with our spiritual development.
-We have been so well taken care of by the sisters at Cranaleith and the Franciscan Spirituality Center that we have to respect their faith.
+We have been so well taken care of by the sisters at Cranaleith and the Franciscan Spirituality Center we have to respect their faith.

 One of the people who was doing theology with us last Monday went to Catholic school for his whole youth and knew almost nothing about the doctrines we were exploring.
 I get the feeling that many of you who got this far also did not know or care much about what I just enumerated.
 So why bother?
 Well, one of the other people at the meeting said they were going to pay attention to our “transhistorical” blog more because they realized that there is a lot of stuff influencing what the present church is like.
 Not knowing stuff, or pretending that history begins right now isn’t truthful enough.
 Finding a little pod of like-minded people and becoming impermeable with them is not loving enough.